izderadicka/audioserve/README.md

 Overall `opus-in-ogg` provides best results from both quality and  functionality perspective, so I'd highly recommend to stick to it, unless you have some problem with it.

-You can overide one two or all three defaults, depending on what sections you have in this config file.
+You can override one two or all three defaults, depending on what sections you have in this config file.

 Command line
 ------------